HienTruong89/Machine_learning_anticipate_vector_borne_diseases/README.md

 Figure 2: Encoding scalar time series data using the recurrent plot method and a fusion of three recurrent plots into either a recurrent plot image (ReIM) or channels of a red-green-blue image (RGB), and fit into different machine learning models for prediction of tipping point or stable events.

 # 4.1.
 Feature extractors
-In this study, we utilized different ImageNet architectures as feature extractors for the time-series images of vector-borne diseases.
-ImageNet is a well-known convolutional neural network trained on a large visual dataset comprising millions of images for image recognition tasks (Lukas et al., 2022).
-In our AI pipelines, ImageNet acts as a feature extractor, utilizing only the pre-trained networks, while keeping the flattened and classifying layers frozen.
-Consequently, the feature extractor performs the learning process and provides outputs as flattened deep features, which are then used as inputs for traditional machine learning classifiers (Ebrahim et al., 2019).
+This study utilized various ImageNet architectures as feature extractors for the time-series images related to vector-borne diseases.
+ImageNet is a well-known convolutional neural networks trained on a vast visual dataset comprising millions of images, primarily used for image recognition tasks (Lukas et al., 2022).
+In our AI pipelines, ImageNet function acts as a feature extractor, with its pre-trained networks used, while keeping the flattened and classifying layers frozen.
+The feature extractor generates flattened deep features, which are then input into traditional machine learning classifiers (Ebrahim et al., 2019).

 We employed six common ImageNet architectures in the current study, namely, VGG16, ResNet50, ResNet101, ResNet152, Xception, and Efficient_NetB5.
 These architectures differ in their neural network designs and transfer learning algorithms (Morid et al., 2020).
-Utilizing these pre-trained models can offer different approaches for training vector-borne time-series images, possibly reducing training time and improving performance compared to building neural networks from scratch.
+Utilizing these pre-trained models can offer different approaches for training can reduce training time and improve performance compared to building neural networks from scratch.
 For more information on ImageNet and its advantages, and disadvantages, please refer to the Keras Applications on the Keras Applications website.

 # 4.2.
 Traditional machine learning (ML)
-Six different machine learning argorithms: Logistic Regression (LR), Random Forest (RF), Extreme Gradient Boosting (XGB), K-Nearest Neighbor (KNN), and Support Vector Machine (SVM) with both linear and radial basic functions (rbf), were used to classify various scenarios of vector-borne diseases.
-The choice of applying these ML techniques is based on practical experience and general knowledge.
+Six different machine learning argorithms: Logistic Regression (LR), Random Forest (RF), Extreme Gradient Boosting (XGB), K-Nearest Neighbor (KNN), and Support Vector Machine (SVM) with both linear and radial basic functions (rbf), were employed to classify various scenarios of vector-borne diseases.
+The choice of these ML techniques is based on practical experience and general knowledge of their effectiveness.

 # 4.3.
 Fine-tuning
-The current study utilized fine-tuning technique as an optimization process to enhance the performance of ImageNet’s final layers as classifiers for the target domain (i.e., vector-borne diseases).
-During feature extraction, the flattened and connected layers of ImageNet were removed and replaced by either new fully connected layers or by traditional machine learning methods acting as classifiers (Sarkar et al., 2018).The hyperparameters for these layers were selected through random screening based on empirical knowledge.
+Fine-tuning is used in this study as an optimization technique to enhance the performance of ImageNet’s final layers when adapted as classifiers for vector-borne diseases.
+During feature extraction, the flattened and connected layers of ImageNet were removed and replaced by either new fully connected layers or by traditional machine learning methods serving as classifiers (Sarkar et al., 2018).
+Hyperparameters for these layers were selected through random screening based on empirical knowledge.
 Additionally, the GridSearch function in the Python Scikit-Learn package was employed to identify the optimal parameters for traditional machine learning classifiers (Morid et al., 2020).

 # 5. Python codes
-The Python codes uploaded in this blog consist of time-series image generators using different encoding methods mentioned above, and the deployment of differnt machine learning agorithms to anticipate vector-borne diseases.
+The Python codes provided in this repository includes time-series image generators using aforementioned encoding methods mentioned, as well as the deployment of differnt machine learning agorithms to anticipate vector-borne diseases.
 - Image generators
 - Machine learning models
 - Fine-tuning enhancing models